 As I’m always banging on about the importance of preparing for your own funeral in advance I thought it was time for me to shut up, put my money where my mouth is and get on with it.
 Having thought long and hard about what kind of disposal and ceremony I want I have decided on an eco woodland burial (hopefully in the same woodland as my nan).
 I’m super passionate about funerals that give something back to the earth instead of taking from it.
-I don’t want to be buried in a big wooden lead-lined coffin and if anyone even thinks about embalming me I’m coming back to haunt you!
+I don’t want to be buried in a lead-lined coffin and if anyone even thinks about embalming me I’m coming back to haunt you!

 With this in mind I have decided to forego a coffin completely and be laid to rest in a shroud (aka winding sheet).
 These days shrouds can come in all different designs and shapes and materials but basically a shroud is a just a sheet of fabric wrapped around the body.

 Now, as a keen crafter I thought who better to make my burial shroud than me.
 So here I am embarking on one of the biggest and most important projects of my life.
 Touch wood I don’t die before I finish it.
 That would suck!